banga/github-pr-extension/README.md

 -   `r` to reply to the focused comment
 -   `\` to open in your editor.
 The editor URL can be set in the options.

+It will also auto-click buttons to sign in via SSO and load diffs for large files.

 ## Install Instructions

 -   git clone git@github.com:banga/github-pr-extension.git